slowernews/wisdom-tldr/chapters/introduction.md

 > *"How we spend our days is how we spend our lives."
 -- Annie Dillard [1945]*

+> *"The problem is not to find the answer, it’s to face the answer."
+-- Terence McKenna [1946]*

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."
 -- Dan Millman [1946]*